To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Introduction

-(1) To the best of our knowledge, we are the first to identify two significant properties of networked devices in FL, \emph{i.e.}, \textit{limited on-device storage} and \textit{streaming networked data}, and demonstrate its enormity on the effectiveness and efficiency of FL model training process.

-(2) We provide analytical formulas on the impact of an individual local data sample on the convergence rate and the final inference accuracy of global model, based on which we propose a data valuation metric for data selection in FL.
-With this new data valuation metric, we propose ODE, an online data selection framework for FL including the on-device data evaluation and cross-device collaborative data storage, which provides theoretical guarantees for simultaneously accelerating convergence and enhancing model accuracy.

-(3) We conduct experiments on three public datasets and one industrial traffic classification dataset, and show that ODE outperforms state-of-the-art data sampling baselines in both training time and final inference accuracy and is robust to various environmental factors.
+\textbf{Summary of Contributions.} (1) To the best of our knowledge, we are the first to identify two new properties of applying FL in mobile networks: \textit{limited on-device storage} and \textit{streaming networked data}, and demonstrate its enormity on the effectiveness and efficiency of model training in FL.
+(2) We provide analytical formulas on the impact of an individual local data sample on the convergence rate and the final inference accuracy of the global model, based on which we propose a new data valuation metric for data selection in FL with theoretical guarantees for accelerating model convergence and improving inference accuracy, simultaneously.
+Further, we propose {\ttfamily ODE}, an online data selection framework for FL, to realize the on-device data selection and cross-device collaborative data storage.
+(3) We conduct extensive experiments on three public datasets and one industrial traffic classification dataset to demonstrate the remarkable advantages of {\ttfamily ODE} against existing methods.